 Historical Collections include faculty and staff papers, photograph collections, and other manuscript collections documenting university history.

 Theses and Dissertations produced by UTSA graduate students prior to 2014 are housed in the Archives as non-circulating, bound copies.
 Circulating copies of theses and dissertations are available at the John Peace Library on the Main Campus.
-Theses and dissertations produced after 2014 are available online and may be found by searching in the library's catalog.
+Theses and dissertations produced after 2014 are available online.
+Use this guide to find them in our catalog.

 STRENGTHS OF THE COLLECTION INCLUDE